Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     }
 ```

-8. To create SAPLOC share one on both ASCS cluster nodes, from the same Windows PowerShell ISE window, run the following:
+8. To create SAPLOC, share one on both ASCS cluster nodes, and from the same Windows PowerShell ISE window, run the following:

 ```
     $nodes = ('s03-ascs-0','s03-ascs-1')